xpring-eng/sidechain-launch-kit/README.md

 Finally, exit the program with the `quit` command:
 ```
-RiplRepl> quit
+SSX> quit
-Thank you for using RiplRepl.
+Thank you for using the sidechain shell.
 Goodbye.

 WARNING: Server 0 is being stopped.
 RPC commands cannot be sent until this is restarted.